pubannotation/pubannotation/docs/submit-annotation.md

    * To learn how to prepare an annotation data file, please refer to [Format]({{site.baseurl}}/docs/format/).
 * __http://pubannotation.org/projects/_your-project_/docs/sourcedb/PubMed/sourceid/123456/annotations.json__
    * The URL for the document, _PubMed:123456_, in your project.
-   * Note that the document needs to be included in advance.

 ## Two ways to POST annotations to a PMC document
-As a full paper is long, a PMC document is maintained in multiple divs (divisions).
+As a full paper is long, PubAnnotation maintains a full paper in multiple divivions (divs).
 When you upload annotations to a PMC document, you have two options.

 ### 1. POSTing annotations to a specific div